jondowson/pod/README.md

 But for all the settings they do not cover, you can manually edit any of them.
 So if required, hit **\<ctrl-c\>** at the end of this initial stage - by default you will have 5 seconds!
 Then edit any DSE config file in the build's **resources** folder and re-launch **pod_DSE**.
-Alternatively, pass the '--regenresources' flag with the edit option.
+Alternatively, pass the '--regenresources' flag with the edit option to automatically exit at end of this stage.
 `
-$ pod -p pod_DSE -s myServers.json -b dse-5.0.5_pre-prod -rr edit
+$ pod -p pod_DSE -s myServers.json -b dse-5.0.5_pre-prod --regenresources edit
 `

-All servers will receive a bespoke version of the resources folder + all required software.
+All servers receive a bespoke version of the resources folder configured correctly for that box.
-A pod-launcher script will be run remotely and finish the server configuration:
+A pod-launcher script is run remotely to finish the server configuration:
 - uncompress software.
 - merge the bespoke resources folder.
 - setup environment variables.

-Once finished - pod_DSE has a rolling start command to start DSE (choice of modes) and datastax-agents - see help for example.
+pod_DSE has a rolling start command to start DSE + agents.
+The workload of each server is dictated in the json file.
+`
+$ pod -p pod_DSE -s myServers.json -b dse-5.0.5_pre-prod --clusterstate restart
+`